bluefoxr/COINr/README.md

 -   Flexible and fast development of composite indicators with no limits on aggregation levels, numbers of indicators, highly flexible set of methodological choices.
--   Denomination by other indicators (including built in world denominators data set)
+-   Denomination by other indicators
 -   Screening units by data requirements
 -   Imputation of missing data, by a variety of methods
 -   Data treatment using Winsorisation and nonlinear transformations
--   Normalisation by more than ten methods, either for all indicators or for each individually
+-   Normalisation (scaling) using a variety of methods
--   Weighting using either manual weighting, PCA weights or correlation optimised weights.
+-   Weighting using either manual weighting, PCA weights or correlation-optimised weights.
 -   Aggregation of indicators using a variety of methods which can be different for each aggregation level.